 Monitoring of impacts of authorized activities

 Parties shall, by using the best available science and scientific information and, where available, the relevant traditional knowledge of Indigenous Peoples and local communities, keep under surveillance the impacts of any activities in areas beyond national jurisdiction which they permit or in which they engage in order to determine whether these activities [are likely to pollute or have adverse impacts on][may cause substantial pollution of or significant and harmful changes to] the marine environment.
-In particular, each Party shall monitor the environmental and any associated [social, economic, cultural and human health as well as any other related] impacts of an authorized activity under their jurisdiction or control in accordance with the conditions set out in the approval of the activity.
+In particular, each Party shall monitor the environmental and any associated [impacts, such as] economic, social, cultural and human health [as well as any other related] impacts, of an authorized activity under their jurisdiction or control in accordance with the conditions set out in the approval of the activity.

 Article 40